-The asterisk (star) has already been mentioned in $\rightarrowtail$ "3.7 Parameter Changes - "OK" key".
+The asterisk (star) has already been mentioned in \sqsubseteq "3.7 Parameter Changes - "OK" key".

-This character "\" next to the parameter indicates that there are temporary changes for it.
+This character "" next to the parameter indicates that there are temporary changes for it (which are not yet effective).

-On the device display, there is another asterisk next to the heading line indicates that parameter changes exist which have not yet been accepted and activated by the device.
+On the device display, there is another asterisk next to the heading line that indicates parameter changes (within this menu branch) that have not yet been activated by the device.

-In Smart view, there is also a comparable bold red "\" token next to the corresponding menu item in the menu tree.
-It indicates that parameter changes exist which have not yet been transferred to the device.
+In Smart view, there is also a bold red "" token next to a parameter and all super-ordinated menu levels.
+This indicates that parameter changes exist that have not yet been stored in a parameter file.